 Instead of costly ID tokens, Swivel users have a registered four-digit PIN and a random ten-digit security string that is different for each login session.
 Easy to read by the user, the string is displayed as a masked image using irregular fonts and randomised pattern backgrounds to prevent OCR and screen-crawler malware from capturing it.
 The string and the PIN are combined to generate a One-Time-Code to authenticate each login session.
 The security string can be delivered to the user in a variety of ways, using existing mobile phone or Internet technology.

-For the RCN, users access the network remotely by clicking an 'Aventail' desktop icon and logging-in to an SSL VPN form supplying their everyday log-in details.
+For the RCN, users securely access the network remotely by clicking an 'Aventail' desktop icon and logging-in to an SSL VPN form supplying their everyday log-in details.
 The user then inputs their 'One-Time-Code' for further authentication and immediate access.

 Importantly, a dedicated token is not required.